Extended hamiltonian action for arbitrary spin fields in flat and AdS spaces

 {\bf ii}) If we represent the $\langle \bar\Cbf\phibf|\bar\Cbf\phibf\rangle$ contribution to the Lagrangian in terms of the derivatives and oscillators, then, for the case of massless and massive fields in flat space, Lagrangian given in \rf{man02-26112011-11} takes the same form as in Refs.\cite{Fronsdal:1978rb,Zinoviev:2001dt}.
 For the case of massless and massive fields in $AdS_{d+1}$, in order to cast the Lagrangians in Refs.\cite{Fronsdal:1978rb,Zinoviev:2001dt} into the form given in \rf{man02-26112011-11} we use our set of the $so(d-1,1)$ algebra double -traceless gauge fields.
 We recall that, in Refs.\cite{Fronsdal:1978rb,Zinoviev:2001dt}, the Lagrangians of massless and massive fields in $AdS_{d+1}$ are formulated in terms of $so(d,1)$ algebra double-traceless gauge fields.
 Our gauge fields are related to gauge fields used in Refs.\cite{Fronsdal:1978rb,Zinoviev:2001dt} by invertible transformations.
 The invertible transformations are described in Refs.\cite{Metsaev:2008ks,Metsaev:2009hp}.

-{\bf iii}) We note that, representation for Lagrangian in \rf{man02-26112011-11} -\rf{man02-26112011-14} is universal and is valid for arbitrary Poincar\'e invariant theory.
+{\bf iii}) Representation for Lagrangian in \rf{man02-26112011-11} -\rf{man02-26112011-14} is universal and is valid for arbitrary Poincar\'e invariant theory.
 Various Poincar\'e invariant theories are distinguished by the operators $\MM^2$, $e_1$, $\eb_1$.
-This to say, that the dependence of the operators $\Cbf$, $\bar\Cbf$ on the oscillators $\alpha^a$, $\bar\alpha^a$ and the flat derivative $\partial^a$ takes the same form for massless and massive fields in flat and $AdS$ spaces.
-In other words, the operators $\Cbf$, $\bar\Cbf$ for massless and massive fields in flat and AdS spaces are distinguished only by the operators $e_1$ and $\eb_1$.
-A a side remark we note that, using auxiliary fields and Stueckelberg fields, Lagrangian for totally symmetric arbitrary spin conformal fields can also be cast into the form given in \rf{man02-26112011-11} (see Refs.\cite{Metsaev:2010kp,Metsaev:2007fq}).
+Namely, the dependence of the operators $\Cbf$, $\bar\Cbf$ on the oscillators $\alpha^a$, $\bar\alpha^a$ and the flat derivative $\partial^a$ takes the same form for massless and massive fields in flat and $AdS$ spaces and conformal fields in flat space.
+In other words, the operators $\Cbf$, $\bar\Cbf$ for massless and massive fields in flat and AdS spaces and conformal fields in flat space are distinguished only by the operators $e_1$ and $\eb_1$.

 {\bf iv}) Representation for Lagrangian given in \rf{man02-26112011-11} turns out to be especially helpful for the study of AdS/CFT duality for arbitrary spin massless and massive bulk AdS fields and the corresponding boundary current and shadow fields (see Refs.\cite{Metsaev:2009ym}-\cite{Metsaev:2011uy}.)